abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

      * **sqlvm** - ```192.168.0.4```

         ![](.././media/guestvms1.png "Guest VMs")

         > **Note**: If you see VMs are in the stopped state, and when you click on the Start button, if VMs are not getting started or if it is throwing any error.
-Then, right-click on Virtual Machine in stopped state and then click on **Delete saved state..**.
+Then, right-click on Virtual Machine in stopped state and then click on **Delete saved state**.
 After that, you can start the VMs and proceed to the next task.

 ## Task 2: Onboard Linux Machine to Azure Arc